TayloRib/readme-generator/README.md

 ## Installation

-you need a pot with boiling water
+BAKE IT FRY IT OR SALT IT

 ## Usage

-bake it, fry it, salt it
+BAKE POTATO FOOD

 ## Contributors

-my oven
+MY OVEN

 ## License

-MIT
+This project is licensed under the terms of the MLP_2.0 license.

 ## Tests

-what is the three digit number used to determine the circumference of a circle?
+WHAT IS THE THREE DIGIT REPRESENTATION FOR PIE?

 ## Questions

-Find more projects like this at: "https://github.com/taylorib".
+Find more projects like this at: https://github.com/TAYLORIB

-Send any and all questions to: "ilikepotatoes@fries.com"
+Send any and all questions to: ilikepotatoes@frenchfries.com